Tonari239/PostAttempt/README.md

 # PostAttempt
-An unfinished attempt at a practicum exercise for OOP c++ Prakt.cpp is the source file
+An unfinished attempt at a practicum exercise for OOP c++ where Prakt.cpp is the source file